 - Duration: use it for 10–20 minutes per session.

-- Frequency: 3–5 times per week works well for most people.
+- Frequency: 3–5 times per week is ideal for most people.

-- Area: target the zones where you experience rosacea (usually cheeks, nose, chin or forehead).
+- Area: direct the light to the areas where you experience rosacea (usually cheeks, nose, chin, or forehead).

-- Eye protection: always wear protective goggles, especially with powerful panels.
+- Eye protection: always wear protective glasses, especially with powerful panels.

-Always use red light therapy on clean, calm skin and build up slowly so you can see how your skin responds.
+Always use red light therapy on clean, calm skin and build up slowly so you can see how your skin reacts.

-Consistency matters: several short sessions per week work better than an occasional long one.
-Combine it with a mild, fragrance‑free skincare routine and avoid irritating products right before use.
+Consistency is important: multiple short sessions per week work better than occasional long ones.
+Combine it with a mild, fragrance-free skincare routine and avoid irritating products right before use.

-Most people notice a calmer skin feeling after 2–4 weeks, while visible reduction of redness often takes 6–12 weeks.
-The more consistently you use it, the more likely you are to benefit from red light therapy.
+Most people notice their skin feels calmer after 2–4 weeks, while visible reduction of redness often takes 6–12 weeks.
+The more regularly you use it, the greater the chance your skin will truly benefit from red light therapy.

 Tip: Targeted treatment with a face mask